What is a VA Renovation Loan?

 You must also have good credit, sufficient income and a valid Certificate of Eligibility (COE).
 If you’re active duty, you will generally qualify after about six months.
 Reserve members and members of the National Guard must wait six months before they can apply unless they’re called to active duty before that time.

-If you want to learn more about the VA Renovation Loan and find out details of your eligibility, reach out to a Homebridge Mortgage Loan Originator.
-They will help guide you through the process, answering any questions you may have along the way.
+If you want to learn more about the VA Renovation Loan and find out details of your eligibility, fill out the form below and a Homebridge Mortgage Loan Originator will be in touch.